‘Sometimes you have to go a long way to find what you’re looking for. And sometimes a little beginner’s luck is all you need…’

 Until next time.

 *NB* My copy of America For Beginners was gifted to me by Felicity Denham (Harper Collins PR Team) for the purpose of this post, but all views are my own.
-The links to the book (which I would have put in anyways) are using a Waterstones Affiliate link, but this does not cost you any extra and may earn me a little extra money (to put towards more books!)
+The links to the books are affiliate links.
+By shopping with Bookshop, you’re also helping independent booksellers across the country.
+I have also put in a Waterstones affiliate link for those who wish to shop here.
+This does not cost you any extra and may earn me a little extra money (to put towards more books!)